Aliases for GNRHR2 Gene

 GeneCards Summary for GNRHR2 Gene

-GNRHR2 (Gonadotropin-Releasing Hormone (Type 2) Receptor 2, Pseudogene) is a Pseudogene.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include peptide binding and gonadotropin-releasing hormone receptor activity.
+GNRHR2 (Gonadotropin Releasing Hormone Receptor 2 (Pseudogene)) is a Pseudogene.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include peptide binding and gonadotropin-releasing hormone receptor activity.

 Putative receptor for gonadotropin releasing hormone II (GnRH II) which is most probably non-functional.